 Back on the travel wagon!

-Today’s post is inspired by my recent trip to Qatar.
-To those of you who don’t know what’s up: I was flying to Qatar solo with two (!) kids aged 1 and 5.
+Today’s post is inspired by a trip from Poland to Qatar which I’ve managed to complete solo, with two (!) kids aged 1 and 5.
 Also, we were connecting flights.
 Also, the first flight departed at 5:30 AM.
 Oh, joy! 😀

 To be perfectly honest with you, I had started to freak out about the logistics of this trip around the time I booked the tickets, so more than 3 weeks in advance. 😀